EVENT - MYTHICAL DRAGON BAY & HANOI

 The order of sites visited may vary to avoid congestion.
 The indicated times are approximate, provided here only for general reference and are subject to change.

-2:15pm Transfer from the pier to the luxurious Indochina junk
+2:15pm Transfer from the pier to the luxurious Bhaya Junk

 2:30pm Cruise Ha Long Bay

-6:30pm Dinner onboard the Indochina including two cocktails for pre dinner and one bottle of wine per person during dinner
+6:30pm Dinner onboard the Bhaya including two cocktails for pre dinner and one bottle of wine per person during dinner

 7:00am Disembark and drive to Hanoi by bus